rant-lang/reference/src/language/charms/weight.md

 As you can see, "boring" and "common" items are by far the most frequently picked, while "uncommon" and "rare" items tend to occur much less frequently;
 "unused" items, on the other hand, never appear due to their weight of 0.

+### Weight values

+Weight values can be any number (`int` or `float`), other "weight-like" value, or an expression that evaluates to one of these;
+there are, however, special conversions for certain values:

+* Negative numbers are converted to positive weights using the formula `1.0 / |w * 10|`.
+* Positive infinity, negative infinity, and NaN produce a weight of 0.
+* `~` produces a weight of 1.
+* `true` produces a weight of 1.
+* `false` produces a weight of 0.

 ## Limitations